play-with-docker/play-with-docker.github.io/_posts/2017-01-25-docker-volumes.markdown

 ## Data persistency without a volume ?

-We will first illustrate how data are **not** persisted outside of a container by default.
+We will first illustrate how data is **not** persisted outside of a container by default.

 Let's run an interactive shell within an alpine container named c1.